-Another employer response to the aging of the workforce, seen particularly among employers of white collar workers, has been offering early retirement to those who already were thinking about leaving.54 This option may be particularly attractive for employees already thinking of transitioning out of the career job into retirement or a bridge job, and for employers the costs to administer early retirement programs can be lower than the financial benefits.55 potential and policy options exist for employers to support their older workers.
-Still, most employers have not modified their internal policies and practices.
+Another employer response to the aging of the workforce, seen particularly among employers of white collar workers, has been offering early retirement to those who already were thinking about leaving.
+This option may be particularly attractive for employees already thinking of transitioning out of the career job into retirement or a bridge job, and for employers the costs to administer early retirement programs can be lower than the potential financial benefits.
+However, the long-term impacts of this employer strategy are less clear.
+One study found that in the three years following early retirement offers, workplace exit rates actually fell below the pre-program averages, suggesting that the early retirement programs may only slightly alter exit patterns of those who were about to retire anyway.
+Additionally, such programs appear to be available only to those workers with higher earnings and education levels, and are likely minimally beneficial to individuals who continue working for personal or financial reasons.
+This particular approach to managing the aging workforce also has come under increasing scrutiny relative to the Americans with Disabilities Act and the Age Discrimination in Employment Act.